metarhia/impress/README.md

 ## Configuration

-1. Copy project template from examples into your project folder
+1. Copy project template from examples into your project folder (it contains 3 files and folder "sites" where virtual hosts are)
-2. Edit config.js file in project folder
+2. Edit config.js file in project folder (or leave it untouched if you want just to test Impress)
-3. If you want to store persistent sessions in MongoDB, you need to run setup.js
+3. If you want to store persistent sessions in MongoDB you need this DBMS installed and you need to run "node setup.js" before starting Impress
-4. Run command: node server.js
+4. Run Impress using command "node server.js"

 ## Handler examples and file system url mapping